Menu

 Please do not hesitate to get in touch if you ever have any queries or concerns.

-PE is on Monday and Tuesday.
-Please wear your PE kit to school on these days and bring a sun hat for those sunny days.
-This term we have football and netball and we shall be working alongside Mr Mule.
+Term 3 PE is on Tuesday and Friday.
+Please wear your PE kit to school on these days and bring extra warm layers for cold days.
+This term we have gymnastics (Tuesday) and cricket (Friday).

 Please bring a coat to school everyday.
 Children need fresh air and exercise so they can learn best and we do go out in light rain.
 Remember a water bottle every day.
 A piece of fruit at playtime really helps children to concentrate on learning up to lunch time.
 Many thanks.